jssor/slider/readme.txt

         e.g. you can start with 'examples/simple-slider.source.html'.
         Use 'jssor.core.js' 'jssor.utils.js' 'jssor.slider.js' for developement.
         Use 'jssor.slider.mini.js' (40KB for jQuery Plugin) or 'jssor.slider.min.js' (60KB for No-jQuery Version) for release.
-        In addition you can run 'examples/simple-slider.compress.bat' to compress your slider to code snippet, see 'examples/simple-slider.compress.bat'.
+        In addition you can run 'examples/simple-slider.compress.bat' to compress your slider to (minimum 17KB) code snippet, see 'examples/simple-slider.compress.bat'.
         Reference http://www.jssor.com/developement/index.html

+        Note that 'jssor.compress.ese' runs on windows system with .NET 2.0 installed.

         Resources: